syntevo/docs/src/SmartGit/Manual/GUI/AI-Commenting-Tutorial.md

 The commit message (e.g. in the [Graph View](Graph-View.md)) will be updated to reword the `WIP` placeholder with an AI-generated message similar to the below.

 > **WIP: Add placeholder script DivideNumbers.sh with TODO comment**

+## Related How-Tos

+- [Staging, unstaging and the Index Editor](../../HowTos/Workflows/Staging-unstaging-and-the-Index-Editor.md): Learn more about staging files and using Git's Index, which is referenced in the AI commenting tutorials above